Tornike-Skhulukhia/postgres-to-mongo-importer/README.md

     ######################
     # optional arguments
     ######################
-    # do you want to clear contents of mongo datase before data retrieval starts? default is True,
+    # do you want to clear contents of mongo database before data retrieval starts? default is True,
     # so make sure it does not exist, or data in it is not useful or is backed up
     delete_existing_mongo_db=True,
     # if we do not want all tables from given postgres database and schema, list